trellistk/documents/Getting-Started/01_Developer_Onboarding.md

     - Under ```Skype``` Add your github handle and your email
     - Under ```What I do``` Add your position and skills
   - Channels:
-    - If you're actively developing: #nouri_app
+    - If you're actively developing: #nouri_developers
 - [Google Account](https://accounts.google.com/signup/)

 ### Development